CDittmeier/pelotonPerformance/README.md

 - Adding Spotify ride data using spotifyr
 - Figuring out a better way to authenticate so that anyone can use it without sharing their login credentials
+- It would likely be better to use the "download workouts" output from the peloton website in order to make the report accessible.
+- Scheduling updates / push to GitHub pages